Friday, March 14, 2025

 The Great Courses

-The other course that I currently have in the works now and for the long foreseeable future is The Great Courses, Writing Great Fiction: Storytelling Tips and Techniques, taught by James Hynes.
+The last Great Courses that I have in the works, likely to be worked at a snails pace for the foreseeable future is The Great Courses, Writing Great Fiction: Storytelling Tips and Techniques, taught by James Hynes.
 Where the two former classes have a run time of about four and a half hours and the most interactive thing you have to do is listen- maybe jot some notes; this course runs over twelve hours and is stuffed full of concepts a novice pursuing writing can benefit from.

 It's actually a curriculum.
 A curriculum that you can borrow from some libraries for free, purchase from Amazon or Audible platforms, or even straight from the Great Courses website.
 Even if you pay out of pocket, it is a highly efficient and cost effective way to gain knowledge into the craft of writing.
 I decided to work through the material just as if I was taking a class- old school, but at home.
-The course is split into lessons, with exercises, resources and objectives and all of that so it's easy.
+The course is split into lessons with exercises, resources, and objectives to complete.

-I printed the course materials out (it's almost 200 pages) from the Audible file and put it into a binder.
+I printed the course materials out (it's almost 200 pages) from the Audible file and put it into a binder (also old school).
 Next I made myself a little schedule.
 The schedule is mine so just like I love to do in my homeschool with the kids, if I want to go down a rabbit trail of learning I can do that.
 I promised myself I would read any and all resources of interest within the course and truly work on just enjoy the process.
 Enjoying the process is something I have a hard time doing sometimes.
-I tend to make my goal about finishing which sometimes can steal my joy.
+I tend to make my goal about finishing which sometimes can steal the joy from the journey.

 Anyway, as expected the course starts with beginner concepts and then progresses.
 Right now I'm at the point where we discuss getting into the writer mindset and the lesson also outlines bare bottom objectives like where to start when you actually do start to write and also how to start.
-Hynes starts out with the adages of evocation and Show, Don't Tell.
-It's one of those concepts that is completely overdone but if you are offering a comprehensive class you can't not include it.
-He provides excellent examples and commentary so I'm not mad about it.
+Hynes starts out with the stereotypical adages of evocation and Show, Don't Tell.
+They are concepts that are completely overdone but entirely critical.
+I expect any standard class offering a comprehensive education in how to write will eventually include them.
+Hynes provides excellent examples and commentary so I'm not mad about it.

-Some of the beginning lessons were quite exciting to me because I taught something similar in my teen co-op class this past November.
+The beginning lessons were quite exciting to me because I taught similar concepts in my teen co-op class this past November.
 We had the opportunity to participate in National Novel Writing Month as a class.
 It was such a fun and enriching experience that every single one of my students utilised and was excited about.
 I had fun giving the kids writing sprints, teaching them how to specifically start, and rooting out how and when "to show."
-It was cool to see I was on the right track with my course materials and layout.
+It was cool to see I was on the right track with my course materials and layout from someone I feel is validated to teach through their credentials and accolades.
+Me personally, I'm just winging it- figuring things out with no official training!

 Wednesday, January 31, 2024